José Garza: 2024 re-election campaign for Travis County District Attorney

 In 2024, Garza was challenged in the Democratic primary by Jeremy Sylestine whom was initially believed to be a long shot candidate but gained momentum after several six-figure donations and far out-raising Garza in the primary election.
 Elon Musk emailed Tesla employees urging them to vote for a district attorney who will "actually prosecute crimes."
 Sylestine's campaign claimed the policies pursued by Garza had undermined public safety and received a mix of support among both Republicans and Democrats, with many of the former pulling Democratic ballots in the primary to support Sylestine.
 Ultimately, Garza won the primary in March 2024 with an over 30-point margin.
 Garza defeated Republican nominee Daniel Betts in heavily Democratic Travis County in the November 2024 general election.

 Removal petition

-In 2023, Republican Texas Governor Greg Abbott signed into law House Bill 17, which allows for courts to remove district attorneys for "official misconduct," which would include refusal to prosecute certain criminal offenses, with the goal of holding "rogue district attorneys accountable."
-The law came after some progressive Texas district attorney's, including Garza, would not prosecute abortion laws under Texas statutes.
+In 2023, Republican Texas Governor Greg Abbott signed into law House Bill 17, which allows for courts to remove district attorneys for "official misconduct", which would include refusal to prosecute certain criminal offenses, with the goal of holding "rogue district attorneys accountable".
+The law came after some progressive Texas district attorneys, including Garza, would not prosecute abortion laws under Texas statutes.
 The law limits prosecutorial discretion.
-On April 8, 2024 a Travis County resident petitioned for Garza to be removed under the law "due to incompetency and official misconduct."
-The petition is moving forward in the 433rd district court in Comal County.
-The prosecutor for the state has moved to dismiss the claim.
+On April 8, 2024, a Travis County resident petitioned for Garza to be removed under the law "due to incompetency and official misconduct".
+The prosecutor for the state moved to dismiss the claim, and it was formally dismissed on December 12, 2024, by 433rd District Court Judge Dib Waldrip in Comal County.